11 Mistakes to Avoid while Travelling in the Whitsundays

 10. Overdoing it the night before a boat trip

 Let's be honest, Airlie Beach is known for its pub culture and nightlife - But trust us when we say the WORST way to start your Whitsundays sailing adventure is to do so after a big night on the town.
 Make sure you get to bed at a decent hour, and go easy on the grog, especially if your tour departs in the morning - The boat will not wait for you if you oversleep!
 Not feeling your tip-top on when sailing is also not recommended, especially if you're prone to seasickness...
 Trust us, you thank us later!

 11. Not scheduling some downtime at the Lagoon

 Sometimes when we travel we can be so busy exploring that we forget to factor in some time to rest, rejuvenate and just enjoy our surroundings.
 The Airlie Beach Lagoon is the perfect place to spend a leisurely day or a relaxing afternoon swimming and sunbathing with magnificent views of the Whitsunday Islands and the Coral Sea.
 Why not pack a picnic or use the free BBQ facilities - the Lagoon has both deep and shallow sections for all to enjoy.

 Now that you know the top 10 mistakes to avoid while travelling in the Whitsundays you can sit back, relax and start dreaming of your upcoming tropical adventure!

 Ready to start planning your perfect Whitsundays adventure?
-Chat to our friendly local experts online or free call 1 800 550 751 anywhere in Australia!
+Chat to our friendly local experts online or call +61 74914 2425 anywhere in Australia!